Working with sections and blocks

 Decide to show a section on a device or not

-When you’re working on a section you can select to show it on different devices or not.
+When you’re working on a section you can select if it should be shown, or not, on different devices.

 Click this icon: